 The post is a very condensed guide to one particularly powerful structure of quantamental system, based on over a decade of experience with building quantamental tools in the macro trading space.

-The post ties in with the SRSV summary on information efficiency.
+The post ties in with the SRSV summary on quantitative methods to increase macro information efficiency.

 What is a quantamental system?